 Frequently Asked Questions

-What are the rules for electric bikes in California?+
+What are the rules for electric bikes in California?

-According to California law, electric bicycles are essentially treated the same as conventional bicycles, with the same vehicle and traffic laws applying to both.
-However, California statute CA State AB1096 creates three distinct eBike classifications, which are then used to determine specific eBike regulations.
-These classifications are as follows: - Class 1 Electric Bicycles: Class 1 eBikes are low-speed, pedal-assisted bicycles equipped with motors that assist only when the rider is pedaling.
+- Class 1 Electric Bicycles: Class 1 eBikes are low-speed, pedal-assisted bicycles equipped with motors that assist only when the rider is pedaling.
 When the electric bike reaches a speed of 20 mph, the motor ceases to assist.
 In California, an individual may operate a Class 1 electric bicycle on any paved surface where a conventional bike is permitted.

 - Class 2 Electric Bicycles: Class 2 eBikes are low-speed, pedal-assisted bicycles equipped with motors that exclusively propel the bicycle but do not assist when the electric bike has reached a speed of 20 mph.
 In California, an individual may operate a Class 2 electric bicycle on any paved surface where a conventional bike is permitted.